Hot Tips to Keep Your Home Cool This Summer!

 Insulation: Adequate insulation in ceilings and walls helps to retain cool air inside your home.

 Roof: Cleaning your attic and roof vents can help dramatically.
+Also making sure you have roof vents.
 These vents allow air to flow through the attic, keeping the temperature the same as the outside.
 Excessive heat in the attic will reduce the life of your roof, increase cooling bills, and cause problems due to condensation.
 Attic fans will also help to keep your home cool during the hottest summer months.

 Stucco Repairs: Moisture trickles behind walls loosening and deteriorating stucco.
 Make sure to repair cracks in walls to prevent water and moisture damage.
-For instance, if you have hard water, you may consider replacing interior plumbing (toilet parts and faucets).
-Hard water will depreciate internal plumbing and lead to more serious water leaks and damage to your drywall.
+If you have trim boards on or around your stucco, make sure the caulk is intact along there as well and that there is no loose or peeling paint.
 Prevention is the key!

 Touch Up Paint: The hot sun fades and cracks exterior paint.
 Make sure to inspect your patio boards and door trim for cracks or peeling.
 Touching up the paint each season can help maintain the exterior of your home and prevent costly repairs due to wood rot in the future.

 Windows: It’s important to maintain your screens as well as install double paned windows.
 You may want to consider tinting as well.
 Screens with more threading can deflect the sun from blinding you and lower the internal temperature.
-Though the overall goal is to run the air conditioning less and lower the electric bill!
+You can also buy a film that sticks to the glass on your windows that will help block the heat.
+The overall goal is to run the air conditioning less and lower the electric bill!